 Scholarships and Financial Aid

 These listings are provided for information and research purposes only.
 North Park University does not endorse any of these organizations.
 Not all scholarships will work with all study abroad programs.
-Please talk to the Assistant Director of the International Office or the Director of Financial Aid before applying for any scholarship to make sure that it is applicable to your program.
+Please talk to the Assistant Director of the Office of International Affairs or the Director of Financial Aid before applying for any scholarship to make sure that it is applicable to your program.

 Benjamin A. Gilman International Scholarship Program